GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 The `wp-gae` command will ask you several question in order to set up your Cloud SQL database connection, and then write the required configuration to your `wp-config.php` configuration file.
-It also copies the following files into your project directory to allow WordPress to run on Google App Engine:
+It also copies the following files into your project directory to allow WordPress to run on App Engine:

  - [`app.yaml`][app_yaml]: The App Engine configuration file that specifies the runtime and static asset handlers.
  - [`cron.yaml`][cron_yaml]: The App Engine configuration file that ensures `wp-cron.php` is run every 15 minutes.